Best time to travel

 Overnight at Paro.

-After a quick breakfast we will transfer to the airport for departure flight.
+In the morning after breakfast transfer to the airport for departure flight.

 - This cost is based on a group of min 4 travelers.
 In case there are less than 4 travelers Additional supplement applies.